zjerath/Walkthrough-GPT/README.md

 git clone https://github.com/zjerath/Walkthrough-GPT.git
 ```

+3. Follow steps 1 and 3 from the deployment instructions above if not already completed.

-3. Move into the cloned repo:
+4. Move into the cloned repo:

 ```
 cd Walkthrough-GPT
 ```

-4. Install dependencies:
+5. Install dependencies:

 ```
 npm install
 ```

-5. Then:
+6. Then:

 ```
 npm run start